Aveley: Governance

 Aveley forms part of the Thurrock constituency, and is covered by the Aveley and Uplands ward.

 The Aveley and Uplands ward elects three councillors to Thurrock Council.
-As of May 2022, two were of those elected were members of The Conservative Party and one was a member of The Labour Party.
+As of May 2026, all 3 councillors have been elected from Reform UK.

 Historic buildings

 St Michael's Church

 The parish church of St Michael is a Grade I listed building dating from the 12th century.
 It contains a 14th-century memorial brass to Radulphus de Knevynton, which is echoed in the arms of the Thurrock unitary authority.
 The church was declared unsafe in the 19th century, with the recommendation that it should be pulled down.
 However, this was averted by its parishioners, who raised £1,000 to save it.